Chapter 5: Distributed System Patterns

 type SagaStateStore interface {

-Save(ctx context.Context, sagaID string, status string, data interface{}) error
+Save(ctx context.Context, sagaID string, status string, data any) error

 Load(ctx context.Context, sagaID string) (status string, data json.RawMessage, err error)